 - A passport copy,

 - Financial statement,

-- A sponsorship letter with the sponsor's contact information if the financial statement is not in the applicant's name
+- A sponsorship letter with the sponsor's contact information if the financial statement is not in the applicant's name.

-Once the applicant receives academic admission to BAU, the applicant is required to sign and date an Application Confirmation Form to accept the admission offer before an I-20 is issued.
-The applicant may apply for the F-1 visa after BAU couriers him or her the original I-20.

-After entry into the US, students must provide the following documents to the admissions office prior to New Student Orientation (see academic calendar for dates):
+Once the applicant receives academic admission to BAU, the applicant must submit a non-refundable \$200 Admission Confirmation deposit to accept the admission offer to Bay Atlantic University.
+The applicant may then apply for the F-1 visa after BAU couriers the original I-20 to them.
+After entry into the US, students must provide the following documents to the admissions office prior to New Student Orientation (see the academic calendar for dates):